Top 11 Communication Skills and How You Can Improve Them

 Good communication in the workplace is a strong predictor of employee happiness and well-being.

 According to a literature review on the link between communication and employee happiness, open channels of communication are a major driver of employee happiness.
 Research has shown that open communication in all directions is important.
-Namely, downward communication is as crucial as upward and horizontal communication.
+Namely, downward communication is as crucial as upward and lateral communication.

-Furthermore, according to the Connected Culture Report, employees in teams that value connection cite better physical and emotional well-being.
+Furthermore, according to the Connected Culture Report, employees in teams that value connection cite better physical and emotional well-being

 Fostering good communication in the workplace creates an environment where employees feel connected and informed, making them happier and healthier.